 Alert Methods for Home Security Alarms

-Home burglar alarms offer a number of options for alerting you of an intruder, trespasser or movement.
+Home burglar alarms offer several options for alerting you of an intruder, trespasser, or movement.
 Options to consider include:

 - Silent alarms

 - Visual alarms such as a light that flashes (good as an aid to the hearing impaired or for use in loud environments)